-Organic produce cost a little more, its considered more nutritionally dense and better for us…but is this true?
-Simply put - YES – the organic branding in the UK means that there are far less chemicals that have been sprayed on the food, the soil is often more nutrient dense, thereby being absorbed into the produce grown from it.
-Buying organic also supports the food chain to enable this way of farming to grow, working together with natures pesticides, not chemicals that then add an additional toxic burden to our liver and overall health.
+Organic produce costs a little more and is considered more nutritionally dense and better for us…but is this true?
+Simply put, YES.
+The organic branding in the UK means that far fewer chemicals have been sprayed on the food.
+Also, the soil is often more nutrient dense, so more nutrients are absorbed into the produce grown from it.
+Buying organic also supports the food chain, enabling this method of farming to grow, working with natures pesticides, rather than chemicals which then add an additional toxic burden to our liver and overall health.

 P is for Phytonutrients

 Phytonutrients are chemical compounds found in fruits and vegetables that are present to actually protect the food itself from environmental damage such as pests, toxins, pollution and radiation.
 They also contribute to the plants', taste, colour and smell.
 So when we eat these antioxidant rich foods we reap the same benefits from them!
 Dense phytonutrient rich foods include: deeply coloured vegetables, fruits, beans and plant based beverages, green and white tea being the most well-known.

 Quercetin is a chemical compound (polyphenol) antioxidant found in plant foods such as deeply coloured fruit and vegetables, raw red onions, apples, and even red wine.
 Quercetin is a natural anti-histamine and anti-inflammatory.
 It plays a role in regulating the immune system’s response to outside stressors, supporting allergies of all kinds, one of these being pollens – so it’s a great one to supplement alongside vitamin C during the hay fever season.